Master’s in Occupational Therapy, MSOT

 Career-focused Curriculum

-The program emphasizes hands-on experience and practical skills tailored to current industry best practices and standards, ensuring students are well-prepared for successful occupational therapy careers no matter how success is measured.
+The MSOT program emphasizes hands-on experience and practical skills tailored to current industry best practices and standards, ensuring you are well-prepared for successful occupational therapy careers in pediatrics, geriatrics, physical rehabilitation, and more.

 Person with arms extended holding an exercise band while another person is supporting extended arms from behind.